 Food and Gift Shop

-There is no cafe or food venue inside of the spy museum.
+There is no cafe or food venue inside the Spy Museum.
 However, there are many food options near the museum.

 The new location is within L'Enfant Plaza, which has a food court.